allboatsrise/expo-marketingcloudsdk/README.md

 # @allboatsrise/expo-marketingcloudsdk

-This is an Expo module that provides a wrapper around the Salesforce Marketing Cloud SDK for iOS and Android.
+This is an Expo module that provides a wrapper around the Salesforce Marketing Cloud (SFMC) SDK for iOS and Android.

 It allows Expo-based apps to integrate with the Marketing Cloud SDK.